-The recent explosion in ‘growing your own’ cannabis includes the rapidly growing army of greenhouse growers.
-Growing cannabis in a greenhouse removes the complexity of designing an artificial indoor grow room.
-For many it is safer, more predictable and easier than growing outdoors.
-Greenhouses offer protection from the elements and provide a longer growing season, allowing growers in northern European regions the ability to grow crops either with traditional or autofem seeds.
+The recent explosion in ‘growing your own’ cannabis includes the rapidly growing community of greenhouse growers.
+For many people, growing cannabis seeds in a greenhouse is simpler than creating an indoor grow room.
+Greenhouse growers find it easier than growing cannabis seeds outdoors.
+Greenhouses offer protection from the elements, insect predators and grazing animals.
+Greenhouses also provide a longer growing season.
+You can plant your cannabis seeds a little earlier than if you were growing outdoors.
+The greenhouse also protects your plants form the worst of the autumn weather during harvest, allowing you a greater chance of a safe harvest.
+The many benefits of growing cannabis seeds in a greenhouse allows growers in northern European regions the ability to grow high quality cannabis with either feminized seeds or autoflower seeds.

-Greenhouses can be heated if needed and with a little bit of thought and planning growing cannabis in a greenhouse can be a safe, secure and pleasurable way for the home-grower to be self sufficient in recreational or medical ganja.
-Greenhouse-grown cannabis is incredibly potent when grown from good seed stock and more people than ever are growing in greenhouses and enjoying the benefits.
+Greenhouses can be heated if required.
+This allows you to optimise the greenhouse environment even if you have unexpected frosts or stormy weather.
+It also allows you to germinate your cannabis seeds earlier than you might do for an outdoor grow.
+Read all about how to germinate your seeds in our germination guide.
+With a little bit of thought and planning, growing cannabis seeds in a greenhouse can be a safe, secure and pleasurable way for the home-grower to be self sufficient in recreational or medical cannabis.
+Greenhouse-grown cannabis is incredibly potent when grown from good cannabis seeds.
+It’s no surprise that more people than ever are growing in greenhouses and enjoying the benefits.

 Sophisticated greenhouse growers have watering systems in place to simplify and even automate water delivery.
 If the greenhouse is not in an entirely private location then it might benefit from a coat of white shading paint.
 This is sold in garden centres and used to protect greenhouses from overheating on the hottest summer days.
-For the cannabis grower this shading paint also stops people seeing what is inside your greenhouse, but green plastic plant mesh and tomato plants have also provided excellent cover for many generations of greenhouse growers that hide the occasional cannabis plant in a secluded corner of the greenhouse.
+For the cannabis grower this shading paint also stops people seeing what is inside your greenhouse, but green plastic plant mesh and tomato plants have also provided excellent cover for many generations of greenhouse growers.

 Anyone that has been in a greenhouse on an early spring day will note how quickly they warm up in sunshine.
-This allows growers to get their preferred marijuana varieties started earlier than they could outdoors.
-So the growing season starts early which allows the greenhouse grower to benefit from larger plants and subsequently superior harvests.
+This allows growers to get their preferred cannabis seed varieties started earlier in the season than they could outdoors.
+This allows the growing season in a greenhouse to start earlier.
+Your greenhouse will therefore benefit from larger plants and subsequently superior harvests.
 Cold nights can be mitigated with the use of greenhouse heaters that are available to purchase at any garden centre.

 Just as with outdoor grown cannabis, the shift towards shorter days during the summer is a signal to the cannabis plant to start flowering and produce the desired female buds.